noders-team/service/README.md

-# Website
+# solana-mobile-doc-site
+An open source repository of the Solana Mobile documentation website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation